qiang-yi/GEOG476/lecture/lec11_web_map_service.md

 <img src="images/fig60.jpg" width="800"><br>

-Next, we create a store that points to the folder where you uploaded the shapefile using FTP.
+Next, we create a store that points to the folder where you uploaded the shapefile through FTP.
 - Click **Stores** in the interface and click **Add new Store**.
 Click **Directory of spatial files (shapefile)**.
 - Name the store using your name initial + last name.
 - Write a short description of the store (optional).